neo-project/docs/docs/en-us/develop/write/nep17.md

 ### Transfer event

-transfer event changed to Transfer event (first letter capitalized).
+The transfer event is changed to Transfer event (first letter capitalized).

 ### IsPayable

-In Neo 2.x, the IsPayable checkbox was required when deploying contracts to indicate whether or not they could receive NEP-5 assets.
+In Neo 2.x, you should check the IsPayable checkbox when deploying contracts to receive NEP-5 assets.

 In Neo 3.x, the payable check has been removed and the corresponding logic has been placed in the `onNEP17Payment` method.

-The ability of the contract to receive assets has been changed from a fixed constant to code logic within the contract.
+The ability of the contract to receive assets has been changed from a fixed constant to the code logic within the contract.